 You can go fishing, both fresh and saltwater fishing, or you can go kayaking, caving, mountain climbing or wildlife viewing.
 It is a wilderness paradise and one of the prettiest places on the island.

-Black bears can be seen in the spring, summer, and fall, cougars, wolf, deer, roosevelt elk, weasels, raccoons, and mink can also be found in and around the community.
-Marine life includes killer whales, the harbor porpoise, the gray whale, the humpback whale, sea otters, sea lions, and harbor seals are all quite common at different times here.
+Black bears can be seen in the spring, summer, and fall, and cougars, wolves, deer, roosevelt elk, weasels, raccoons, and mink can also be found in and around the community.
+Marine life includes killer whales, the harbour porpoise, the gray whale, the humpback whale, sea otters, sea lions, and harbour seals are all quite common at different times here.

 Migratory hummingbirds gather in great numbers in Tahsis, usually from March until late June.
 According to oral history from the first peoples, the hummingbirds have been doing this for thousands of years. there are many other birds that live or visit the area, enough to satisfy even the most dedicated birder.